ghga-de/epic-docs/81-laotian-rock-rat/technical_specification.md

 ### Where to implement

 An initial implementation could be tested in the recent S3 part size benchmarking repo, while the completed implementation should be placed in a repository from which it can easily be imported into different parts in the code base, so ghga-service-commons is most likely the appropriate place.
+Then, as a first step and use case, this implemetation could be used both in the datasteward kit and the connector.

 ## Human Resource/Time Estimation: